Background:

 Mindfulness is foundational to the work that I do.

-I offer a variety of approaches and tools to bring greater awareness and acceptance of what is, including Breath Work, Meditative practices that are accessible to everyone, and specific ways of working directly with the nervous system to create the foundation for long term health, happiness and well being.
+I offer a variety of approaches to bring greater awareness and more skillful action to our lives, including Breath Work, Meditative practices that are accessible to everyone, and specific ways of working directly with the nervous system to create the foundation for long term health, happiness and well being.

 From this foundation, true change and growth is possible.